mozilla/remote-settings/docs/case-studies.rst

 User Journey
 ------------

-Contextual features recommandations is managed via the ``cfr`` collection.
+Contextual features recommendations is managed via the ``cfr`` collection.

 Localization
 ''''''''''''

-* Contextual recommandations are published using translatable placeholders or string IDs
+* Contextual recommendations are published using translatable placeholders or string IDs

 ::